Gokulcriz13/Mini-RAG-Reranker/README.md

-with storing PDF, Making it into chunks that can be easily stored in the SQLite chunk.db and splitting the chunks into paragraphs of upto 300 words, then created the embeddings with the recommended model (all-MiniLM-L6-V2) used sentence-transformers and also generated FAISS indexing helps to retrive the data be making it vector similiarity search within the chuncksand i also saved the DB row Ids for better tracability makes the storing of chuncks and baseline search made the completion of the phase 1
+with storing PDF, Making it into chunks that can be easily stored in the SQLite chunk.db and splitting the chunks into paragraphs of upto 300 words, then created the embeddings with the recommended model (all-MiniLM-L6-V2) used sentence-transformers and also generated FAISS indexing helps to retrive the data be making it vector similiarity search within the chuncksand i also saved the DB row IDs for better tracability makes the storing of chuncks and baseline search made the completion of the phase 1

 After completing around 60% of the assessment pipeline, the balance leftovers were hybrid comparison